Annex Property Reimagined

 The Town of Vienna retained a consultant team led by Kimmel Bogrette Architecture + Site to conduct a land feasibility and community needs assessment of long-term uses for the Annex property at 301 Center Street S. The study provided recommended land uses based on the Town's strategic plan, comprehensive plan, extensive community engagement and available funding.
 Other planning efforts being considered when making a final decision include:

-Feasibility Study
+2024 Feasibility Study

-Since the project's inception, community was been gathered through questionnaires and public workshops to identify potential uses for the property.
+Since the project's inception, community input was gathered through questionnaires and public workshops to identify potential uses for the property.
 A feasibility study projected total construction and operating costs associated with the most favored option to inform a final decision made by the Town Council.
 The feasibility study was intended to ensure that the final choice is both appropriate and financially viable.
 The feasibility examined the following:

 - Determining the optimal use of the site and assessing what fits within its parameters.